ak-yoshi/EasyTorch/README.md

 ```

 Here, it is needed to inhelit __Data__ class at user-defined dataset class implementation.
-And user-defined dataset class must have specified variables to hold data size, data contents and target contents.
+And user-defined dataset class must have specified variables(data size, data contents and target contents).

 ```python
 from framework import Data